stackbit-projects/masajes-dd633/content/pages/index.md

           newsletters and emails, to Facebook and Google campaigns, whitepapers, case studies and product descriptions.
 No job is too big or small!
         actions:
-          - label: Adquiere ya nuestra promoci
+          - label: Adquiere ya nuestra promoción
             url: 'https://go.hotmart.com/V62235694E'
             style: primary
             has_icon: true